gnarlydump/FUT-SOLUTIONS/README.md

 After that, it runs automatically every hour on its own.

+### 5. (Optional) Ping a role when something new posts

+If you set up the "New Evolution" / "New SBC" / "New Objective" reaction roles, the bot can @-mention that role in the announcement message.

+1. In Discord, enable **Developer Mode**: User Settings → Advanced → Developer Mode.
+2. Server Settings → Roles → right-click a role (e.g. "New SBC") → **Copy Role ID**.
+3. Repeat for each role you want pinged.
+4. Back in your GitHub repo (**Settings → Secrets and variables → Actions**), add:
+   - `EVOLUTIONS_ROLE_ID`
+   - `SBC_ROLE_ID`
+   - `OBJECTIVES_ROLE_ID`

+   Only add the ones you want — any left unset just post without a ping, nothing breaks.
+5. No extra Discord permission changes needed — the bot sends `allowed_mentions` explicitly, so the ping works even if the role's own "Allow anyone to @mention this role" setting is off.

+### 6. (Optional) Trending evolved players channel

+fut.gg ranks the highest meta-rated player cards you can currently build through Evolutions (its "Best Evolution Players" list).
+If you set up a `TRENDING_EVOLUTIONS_WEBHOOK_URL` secret, the bot posts whatever newly enters that top-10 ranking each run -- highest meta rating first, with a picture, the meta rating, and the exact evolution chain (path) used to reach it.

+1. Create a Discord webhook for this channel the same way as step 1.
+2. Add it as a repo secret named `TRENDING_EVOLUTIONS_WEBHOOK_URL`.
+3. Optionally add `TRENDING_EVOLUTIONS_ROLE_ID` the same way as the other role IDs in step 5, if you want a role pinged for this channel too.

 ## Customizing

 - **Frequency:** edit the `cron` line in `.github/workflows/check.yml`